Must-Know Tips for Converting a Tub to a Shower

 There's nothing quite like relaxing in a warm, bubbly bath to let your cares fade away, but having the time to take a bath can be a luxury itself.
 Showers are often quicker and more practical for daily life, which is why newly constructed or remodeled homes often include a shower in every full bath.
-If you live in an older house that hasn't yet been updated or need to convert a standard bath into a shower unit.
-In that case, you're likely facing a 5x8-foot space with a toilet, a small vanity, and a tub, which doesn't leave room to add a shower to the existing plan without blowing out some walls or reconfiguring the existing tub.
+If you live in an older house that hasn't yet been updated, you might want to convert a standard bath into a shower unit.
+In that case, you're likely facing a 5x8-foot space with a toilet, a small vanity, and a tub.
+This small bathroom layout doesn't leave room to add a shower to the existing plan without blowing out some walls or reconfiguring the existing tub.
 To convert your tub to a shower, consider the following two options to make the best decision for your space.

-Two common solutions include walling it off and tiling over it or replacing it with glass block, which will stand up to water.
-Talk about other possible window solutions with your builder.
-Your shower will need an enclosure, too.
+After converting a tub to a shower, you'll need an enclosure, too.
 You can add sliding doors that mount to the top of the tub, but a less expensive and more decorative solution is to hang a shower curtain with a plastic liner.
-For shower curtain hardware, you can buy a tension-mount rod or a wall-mount rod.
-Wall-mount versions are straight or curved.
+For shower curtain hardware, you can buy a tension-mount rod or a wall-mount rod, which could be straight or curved.
 Keep in mind that curved curtain rods can make the shower feel more spacious.